charlie-vf/the-hobbit-game/README.md

 ## **Future Implementations**

-- os.system('clear') only applicable to Gitpod bash - will research further if there is a similar method for clearing the deployed terminal
+- os.system('clear') doesn't always clear the terminal - will research further

 - Imagery and further styling to be added to enhance UX